Deep in the Gloucestershire countryside is a small farm where time seems to have stood still.

 Cheesemaking was the obvious answer, giving the breed valuable publicity by reviving the on-farm production of Single Gloucester cheese and eventually securing protected designation of origin status for it, taking it into the same league as Parma ham, Stilton and Cornish clotted cream.

-Thirty-seven years later, Laurel Farm produces about a tonne of cheese each week – including what’s now widely regarded as the first “cult” cheese, Stinking Bishop.
+Thirty-seven years later, Laurel Farm’s produces about a tonne of cheese each week – including what’s now widely regarded as the first “cult” cheese, Stinking Bishop.

 Charles doesn’t sell to supermarkets, because many won’t accept seasonality – he says they don’t like any troughs and peaks in production, nor the subtle changes that occur during the year, for example when the fat/solid balance changes at spring turn-out.

-He has accepted a commission from the Prince of Wales, however, to regularly produce a special version of Stinking Bishop for the Royal Household known as Starvall Royal – but he rarely makes cheese for anyone else.
+He has accepted a commission from the Prince of Wales, however, to regularly produce a special version of Stinking Bishop for the Royal Household known as Starvall Royal – but to paraphrase Kellogg’s, he doesn’t usually make cheese for anyone else.

 “Texture is all about how it’s been made.
 The only way to get this right is experience; know-how makes the whole process more controllable – and when you get clever, you can tweak it in all sorts of ways.
 But you also have to learn how to try to compensate for the seasons, although spring cheese – made as we make it – will always be a little softer.